eduardoboucas/buildtimes/posts/2017-02-22-jekyll-staging-environment/2017-02-22-jekyll-staging-environment.md

 To start using Netlify, go to [their website](https://netlify.com) and sign up with your GitHub account (it's [free for open-source projects](https://www.netlify.com/pricing/)).
 Click on `Add a new project`, choose GitHub and select the repository that contains your site.

-{% include helpers/image.html, name="netlify1.png", caption="Netlify: Configuring the repository" %}
+{% include helpers/image.html name:"netlify1.png" caption:"Netlify: Configuring the repository" %}

 In the `Basic Settings` tab, select the staging branch you chose previously (e.g. `dev`).
 For a Jekyll installation, the default publish directory should be `_site` and the build command `jekyll build`.
 In the `Advanced Settings` tab, add an environment variable called `JEKYLL_ENV` with the value `stage` — this will be used to inform Jekyll of the environment the site is running on.